Lightning strike leaves home in flames in Winston-Salem

+City firefighters put out the house fire, and no injuries were reported, Childress said.

-It was unknown Tuesday night if anyone was inside the home at the time of lightning strike and fire, according FOX8/WGHP, the newsgathering partner of the Winston-Salem Journal.
+It wasn’t immediately known if anyone was inside the home at the time of lightning strike and fire, according WGHP/FOX8, the newsgathering partner of the Winston-Salem Journal.

+The storm caused flash flooding along roads in Winston-Salem and Clemmons prompting the National Weather Service to issue a flash-flood warning Tuesday night for Forsyth County.
+The watch expired at 10 p.m.

 People are also reading…